scrapinghub/frontera/docs/source/topics/what-is-a-crawl-frontier.rst

 What is a Frontera?
 =========================

-A crawl frontier is the part of a crawling system that decides the logic and policies to follow when a crawler is visiting websites (what pages should be crawled next, priorities and ordering, how often pages are revisited, etc).
+Frontera is a crawl frontier, the part of a crawling system that decides the logic and policies to follow when a crawler is visiting websites (what pages should be crawled next, priorities and ordering, how often pages are revisited, etc).

 A usual crawler-frontier scheme is: